LlamasOnTheRun/LlamasOnTheRun.github.io/_posts/2022-03-21-Roads-of-Thought.md

     return initalNonTerminals
 {% endhighlight %}

-1. I keep track if I foundExistingProductions while parsing (Ignore overallStartingNonTerminals as this was a typo)
+1. I keep track if I foundExistingProductions while parsing
 2. A conditional to find out if we have production rules defined
 3. Loop until the index is at the last element of initialNonTerminals
-4. Define what is the lhs (Left Hand Side) and rhs (Right Hand Side) of using the current index
+4. Define what is the lhs (Left Hand Side) and rhs (Right Hand Side) of the current index
 5. Loop through every production rule to check if its production.rhs() is equal to the nonterminals we defined in step 4
 6. If we found a match: remove both nonterminals with pop() and replace it with production.lhs()
 7. Mark that we have found an existing production rule with foundExistingProduction.
-Also break out of loop because a found production rule should be one of a kind, therefore we won’t find another
+Also break out of loop because a found production rule
 8. Move the index over two in index-=2
 9. This step is very similar to steps 7 and 8, only difference is we define the lhs and rhs differently to not go over index bound
-10. If foundExistingProduction is true, then perform a recursion until we find find no existing production rules
+10. If foundExistingProduction is true, then perform a recursion until we find no existing production rules

 This parsing algorithm was actually defined after I made the algorithm for performRightToLeftProductionCreation().
-I realized after its creation that I needed to find a way to modify sentences with existing rules to avoid recreating them.
+I realized after its creation that I needed to find a way to modify sentences with existing rules to avoid recreating productions.
 I also found that if I have a sentence T and a start S: if S->T, then I should have a way to map T->S.

 Hence, mutateListWithAlreadyDeclaredProductions() was made to satisfy this need.
 Consider the sentence “Agree with you,